American Whig–Cliosophic Society: Awards

-Governing council
+Governing Council

 The Governing Council is the primary decision-making body of the Society when the Assembly, the body that includes all undergraduate members in good standing, is not in session.
 It consists of the executive officers, non-executive officers, and subsidiary heads.
 The executive officers, who include the President, Vice President, Secretary, President of the Senate, Director of Program, Speaker of the Whig Party, and Chair of the Cliosophic Party, are elected by the members of the Society to one-year terms and each have one vote on the Council.
 The Council is responsible for confirming events, appointing non-executive officers, and making other important decisions for the Society.
 A quorum for binding decisions is at least half of the voting members, and votes are typically conducted by secret ballot.
 The Council's decisions can be overturned by the Assembly or deemed unconstitutional by the Constitutional Compliance Committee.
-The current Governing Council is led by President Samuel Kligman.
+The current Governing Council is led by President Alejandra Ramos.

 Notable members

 The Society has had many notable members throughout its history.
 In politics and government, members have included U.S. Presidents James Madison and Woodrow Wilson; Vice Presidents Aaron Burr and George M. Dallas; and Supreme Court Justices Samuel Alito, Oliver Ellsworth, and William Paterson.
 Influential scholars such as John Rawls and Joseph Nye have also been members.
 The society has also included renowned writers and journalists, including F. Scott Fitzgerald and Booth Tarkington.
-Other prominent members have included Adlai Stevenson II, Ted Cruz, Ralph Nader, and Paul Sarbanes.
+Other prominent members have included Adlai Stevenson II, John Foster Dulles, Ted Cruz, Ralph Nader, Mitch Daniels, Charles Yost, and Paul Sarbanes.

 Controversies

 In 2018, Whig-Clio co-presidents disinvited conservative University of Pennsylvania law professor Amy Wax after she had made controversial remarks about the quality of her Black students.

-In 2020, a conservative member of the society stated that he had proposed inviting The Washington Post columnist George Will and federal judge Neomi Rao to speak at the society, but its governing council had voted not to.
+In 2020, a conservative member of the society stated that he had proposed inviting The Washington Post columnist George Will and federal judge Neomi Rao to speak at the society, but the Governing Council had voted not to.